theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/dropdown-lists-2-function-calls.md

 Insert the JavaScript code under *Form Settings -> Advanced -> Custom JavaScript*.

-The function *tEcs.executeXql* is called in the code to read the customer information with the SAP function module SD_RFC_CUSTOMER_GET.
-The input parameter is the field NAME1:
+The function *tEcs.executeFunction* is called in the code to read the customer information with the SAP function module SD_RFC_CUSTOMER_GET.
+The input parameter is the field NAME1, the return is processed using the table CUSTOMER_T:

 {% highlight javascript %}
 NWF$(document).ready(function () {